 Look for our whole grain sliced breads wherever you buy groceries in the Northeast and Mid-Atlantic regions - and read on for more reasons to love every slice.

 - Made with whole wheat flour.
 It's the first (and most prevalent) grain ingredient in each of our whole grain breads.
-And, both of our 100% Whole Wheat Breads (Smooth and Grainy) are made with sprouted whole wheat flour.
+Plus, both of our 100% Whole Wheat Breads (Smooth and Grainy) are made with sprouted whole wheat flour.
 Sprouted grains retain more nutrients and are more easily digested than other grains.*

 - Look for the Whole Grains Council 50%+ stamp.
 It certifies that at least half of the grain ingredients are whole grains, with at least 8 grams per serving.

 - Any way you slice it.
-From the Multi-Grain made with cracked wheat, ground flax seed and sunflower seeds, to the blend of cracked wheat, millet and wheat bran in our Baker's Grains, there's something to love about each of our five whole grain varieties, and a flavor for every sandwich.
+From the Multi-Grain made with cracked wheat, ground flax seed and sunflower seeds, to the blend of cracked wheat, millet and wheat bran in our Baker's Grains, there's something to love about each of our six whole grain varieties, and a flavor for every sandwich.

 *Source: Whole Grains Council